Help build peace in your community through a simple donation to the APADRC (Tax ID # 95-4227375). Click here to review us on GuideStar.

 You can also donate using Amazon Smile.
 By using this link, Amazon will donate 0.5% of your purchase to the Asian American Dispute Resolution Center.
 For more information about Amazon.Smile click here.

-Your financial support not only allows us to continue to provide support at our current level, but also allows us to keep up with the increasing demand for mediation services from low-income clients during one of the worst economic times during American history.
+Your financial support allows us both to continue providing support at our current level, and also allows us to keep up with the increasing demand for mediation services from low-income clients during one of the worst economic times during American history.

 - We are the only organization in the country that specializes in providing mediation and conflict resolution services to the diverse, multi-lingual, low-income Asian/Pacific Islander community.